 The WFTO system consists of several elements, an extensive self-assessment component plus external auditing.
 To enhance the traceability factor, the WFTO has introduced the supply chain management branch in addition to its 10 basic principles.
 Within the supply chain management, each member organisation is obligated to create its own internal monitoring system for all suppliers and producers from those disadvantaged geographical regions of the south that do not have a WFTO-recognised oversight system already in place (i.e. Fairtrade International, Naturland Fair etc.).
 This ensures that the 10 principles are adhered to by every one of these agents.
 The WFTO audits entire corporations, not just individual products, which means a member company adheres entirely and 100% to fair-trade standards, from top to bottom.

 Zotter cultivates very warm and close working relationships with his cocoa farmers.
-We know that top quality has its price, therefore we pay sums way above the global market rate.
+We know that top quality has its price, therefore we pay the global market rate directly to the cocoa farmers.
 These are not handouts.
 Instead, we proactively support the autonomous development of our partners.
 We all want to be able to afford a good life through our hard work, so they should be able to as well.
 We don’t act like unapproachable, superior buyers, but are equal business partners.
 Zotter also enthusiastically collaborates on social projects that improve harvest quality, optimise production, foster and safeguard the cultivation of rare fine flavour cocoa varieties like the Criollo and help make the cocoa bean farmers’ living conditions better in the long term.
 The way for these small farmers to compete with mass products on the global market, is to assert quality.
 With projects like "Quality not Poverty" in Nicaragua, "Cocoa not Cocaine" in Colombia and "Chocolate for School" in Uganda, Zotter is also actively championing development aid projects.

 Josef Zotter: "As a cocoa-processing business, we are responsible for the working and living conditions of our farmers in the south.
 Fair trade practices represent life-changing opportunities for small farmers and plantation workers in those cocoa bean-producing countries.
 They are able to emancipate themselves from vacillating global market prices and create a self-determined and secure existence without child labour and environmental exploitation."